 However, the court ultimately ruled that Meril had not made sufficient efforts to obtain licences.
 The judges dismissed the application for compulsory licences.

 However, Germany is not the only country in which Meril is advancing a public interest defence.
-For example, in the UK, the High Court has scheduled the public interest issue for autumn 2021.
+For example, in the UK, the High Court had scheduled the public interest issue for autumn 2021.
+However, the court has now dismissed this hearing.

 In the infringement proceedings, in autumn 2020 the UK High Court found EP 753 infringed in one claim.
 However, the court also declared the same claim as invalid for obviousness.
 Regarding EP 929, presiding judge Colin Birss declared that Meril infringed the patent in some patent claims.